MohamadAliAlFakih/MohamadAliAlFakih/README.md

 - 📫 How to reach me **MohamadAli.AlFakih@hotmail.com**

-- ⚡ Fun fact **I’m learning Computer Science, but my friends think I just fix their phone problems for a living**
+- ⚡ Fun fact **A few Excel tasks at work sent me down the rabbit hole — from data analyst to coding enthusiast 💻🤓**

 <h3 align="left">Connect with me:</h3>
 <p align="left">